dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 * [.NET Core 2.1 SDK or later](https://www.microsoft.com/net/core) or later.

 > [!IMPORTANT]
-> Later in this tutorial you will use Entity Framework Core migrations commands to create and update the schema of the database.
+> This tutorial uses Entity Framework Core migrations commands to create and update the schema of the database.
-> The EF Core migration commands don't work directly with UWP projects.
+> These commands don't work directly with UWP projects.
-> For this reason, you will place the application's data model in a shared library project, and you will then create a separate .NET Core console application to execute the commands.
+> For this reason, the application's data model is placed in a shared library project, and a separate .NET Core console application is used to run the commands.

 ## Create a library project for the data model